 But it doesn’t stop there.
 The true draw at this annual fest is the Polish food.
 Get your fill of pierogies, kielbasa and other traditional eats, knock it back with a beer (we’re sure you can use one, mom and dad!) and top if off with a freshly baked Polish treat.

-And for those that don’t dig the Polish dishes, try one of the many strawberry deserts that give this fest its namesake.
+And for those that don’t dig the Polish dishes, try one of the many strawberry desserts that give this fest its namesake.

-The fest officially kicks off at 5-11 p.m. on Saturday and again from 1 to 10 p.m. on Sunday.
-Admission to the festival and parking is free.
+The fest officially runs noon-11 p.m. on Saturday, May 3, and again from 1 to 10 p.m. on Sunday, May 5.
+Admission to the festival and parking are both free.

 This post was originally published in 2018 and is updated regularly.